ministryofjustice/hmpps-strengths-based-needs-assessments-ui/docs/form-versioning.md

 1. The versioned form config is in `app/form`
 2. Forms are made available to routing from `app/index.ts` - the latest version here must match the latest version provided by the API when requesting http://localhost:3000/config/latest
+3. The form version number is specified in `app/form/VERSION/index.ts`

 ### Possible problems

 The `startController.ts`, `baseController.ts` and `saveAndContinueController.ts` files all import files directly from the versioned form config directory.
 We should consider whether this is the best way to do this, or whether we should be using a mapping function to get the correct version of the form config.

-There may be some utility functions in files in the `utils` directory which need to be versioned but currently are not.
+There may be some utility functions in files in the `utils` directory which need to be versioned since they are used by versioned forms, but currently are not.